erroronline1/caro/readme.md

-orderaddinfo = "ceo, purchase" ; permission to add information to any approved orders beside own unit assigned ones ordercancel = "ceo" ; permission to cancel or return any order beside own unit assigned ones orderdisplayall = "purchase" ; display all orders by default, not only for own units orderprocessing = "purchase"; process orders products = "ceo, qmo, purchase, purchase_assistant, prrc" ; add and edit products; needs at least the same as incorporation productslimited = "purchase_assistant" ; limited editing of products
+orderaddinfo = "ceo, purchase" ; permission to add information to any approved orders beside own unit assigned ones ordercancel = "ceo" ; permission to cancel or return any order beside own unit assigned ones orderdisplayall = "purchase" ; display all orders by default, not only for own units orderexportstockitems = "purchase" ; permission to export a pdf of ordered stock items, this is less a critical permission than an application behaviour on allowing wasted paper for order processing orderprocessing = "purchase"; process orders products = "ceo, qmo, purchase, purchase_assistant, prrc" ; add and edit products; needs at least the same as incorporation productslimited = "purchase_assistant" ; limited editing of products